waugh/im_writing/README.md

 -----------------------

 The underlying language is an unsafe concurrent constraint logical language having one-shot logical variables.
-All of the constraints that can be asserted are equations (for example, there will be no primitive to constrain bag membership).
+The only (primitive) constraints that can be asserted are assignments of values to those variables.

 Programs in the underlying language can include class definitions.